Ionomics Recharge Facility Guidelines/FAQs

 How should I label my samples?

 Samples should be clearly labeled, with a unique alphanumeric identifier with no spaces.
-Barcodes (Code 128 or QR-code) should be used where possible or if sending a large number of samples.
+Barcodes (Code 128 or QR-code) should be used where possible.
+Samples submitted without a barcode will incur a small fee.

-Send us a spreadsheet, with, at minimum, a column of the sample IDs being sent.
+Attach a spreadsheet to the submission form, with, at minimum, a column of the sample IDs being sent.
 Other metadata about the samples can be included as well.
 We will use this to verify we are recording the correct IDs and to verify that we have run all of the samples received in a shipment.

 What happens to leftover samples?